pelicanmapping/rocky/README.md

 Rocky has a set of built-in primitives for displaying objects on the map.

 * Label - a text string
-* Icon - a 2D billboarded image
+* Icon - a 2D billboard image
 * Line - a string of 2D line segments
 * Mesh - a collection of triangles
 * Model - a VSG scene graph representing an object